espocrm/documentation/docs/development/di.md

 ### Injectable interface

-Class defines its dependencies by itself.
+A class defines its dependencies by itself.

 Only container services can be used as dependencies.